Which Coffee Roast Is Right for Me

-Finding the right coffee for your palate can be a daunting proposition.
-The flavor of coffee changes depending on what type of coffee bean it is, what region it's from, how it's processed, how it's roasted, how it's ground, and how it's brewed!
-However, similar roast profiles can have similar characteristics and tastes even though they may be very different beans.
+Finding the right coffee for your palate can be daunting.
+The flavor of coffee changes depending on what type (varietal) of coffee cherry it comes from, what region it's from, how it's processed, how it's roasted, how it's ground, and how it's brewed!
+However, roast profiles can create similar characteristics and tastes even though they may be very different coffee beans.

-We offer over 70 different varieties of coffee in 4 different roast levels.
-They are Light, Medium, Medium-Dark, and Dark.
+Fresh Roasted Coffee offer over 70 different varieties of coffee in different roast levels.
+These levels are light, medium, medium-dark, and dark.
 Each roast level allows for different characteristics of that coffee to show through.
-Our highly skilled team of roasters chooses the best roast for the specific coffee to bring out the best flavor profile that coffee can offer.
-This allows for us to give our customers perfectly, freshly roasted coffee at an unbeatable price.
+Our highly skilled team of roasters chooses the best coffee roast for the specific coffee to bring out the best flavor profile that coffee can offer.
+This allows us to give our customers perfectly roasted coffee at an unbeatable price.

-Light Roast coffee is pale brown in color and has no oil on the surface of the beans.
-This kind of roast preserves more of the coffee's natural flavors and highlight the beans' natural acidity, mellow body, and bright floral or fruit flavor.
+Light roast coffee is pale brown in color and has no oil on the surface of the beans.
+This kind of roast preserves more of the coffee's natural flavors and highlights the beans' natural acidity, mellow body, and bright floral or fruit flavors.
 This roast allows the coffee's origin, quality, and unique characteristics to shine through.
-The roasts at the light end of the spectrum, which may also be referred to as a Cinnamon, New England, or Half-City roasts, produce a wide variety of aromas, flavors, and aftertastes.
+The roasts at the light end of the spectrum, which may also be referred to as Cinnamon, New England, or Half-City roasts, produce a wide variety of aromas, flavors, and aftertastes.

 This roast is recommended if you are looking to taste the full complexity of what the coffee bean itself has to offer.
 The lighter body and tasting notes make for a sophisticated and elaborate coffee cup of coffee that allows you to taste all of what that coffee has to offer.

-Above Medium Roasts are the Medium-Dark Roasts which may be referred to as Full City or Vienna Roasts.
-Medium-Dark Roast coffee is dark brown in color and oily on the surface of the beans.
+A shade darker than medium roasts are the medium-dark roast, which may be referred to as Full City or Vienna Roasts.
+Medium-dark roast coffee is dark brown in color and generally exhibits some oil on the surface of the beans.
 This roast has characteristics of the roasting process but still has hints of origin flavors.
-These coffees exhibit a bolder body while having some muted origin flavors.
+These coffees tend to have a bolder body

-Dark Roasts such as Full City+, French Roast, or Italian Roast coffee can be very dark brown to black in color and normally have an oily surface on the bean.
-The darkest roasts leave little of the bean's original characteristics with the coffee flavor dominated by the roast.
+Dark roast might also be referred to as Full City+, French Roast, or Italian Roast coffee and can be very dark brown to black in color, normally having an oily surface on the bean.
+The darkest roasts leave less of the bean's original characteristics with the coffee flavor dominated by the roast.
 The darker, deeper tasting notes often result in a bold body with no acidity.

 Roasts for Espresso

 Our clients often ask which roast works best for a specific preparation method such as espresso.
-While espresso blends purchased in the grocery store are often very Dark Roasts, the truth is that any coffee and any roast can be used in any preparation method.
-We’ve tested a few and always trying more so look for the Espresso Approved and Cold Brew Approved logos to appear on some of our favorites.
+While espresso blends purchased in the grocery store are often very dark roasts, the truth is that any coffee and any roast can be used in any preparation method.

 So which roast is right for you?
 It could be any of them!
-Your tastes may change as the day progresses.
+Your tastes may change as you gain familiarity with different coffees.
 In the morning, you might find that you like a dark South American roast with a dash of cream, while in the afternoon, a lightly roasted African coffee might hit the spot.
 Many people find that their taste evolves as they experience different kinds of coffee and different preparation methods.
 In any case, there's no correct answer.
 The right coffee for you is the one you like best.